Home | Bio | Music | Software | Teaching

 by Reginald Bain

-Retreat from Quiescence (1986, rev. 2014) is a musical realization of the Schrödinger equation from quantum mechanics.
+Retreat from Quiescence (1986, rev. 2013) is a musical realization of the Schrödinger equation from quantum mechanics.
 Using values for the probabilities at discrete energy levels, the Schrödinger wave equation was calculated and then transformed from the given interval for the "particle in a box" problem to the complex plane.
-The piece was created in "chunks," each chunk corresponding to one set of energy levels and probabilities that were used in the summation of the wave function.
+The piece was composed in "chunks," each chunk corresponding to one set of energy levels and probabilities that were used in the summation of the wave function.
 Thus, each musical gesture corresponds to one "picture" of the state equation graphed in the complex plane.
 Each chunk was reviewed by the composer, and if useful, the probability of the duration selection was scaled to control articulation.
 The pitch space and timbre space are representations of the angular displacement and absolute value, respectively, of the mapping with respect to a predetermined central origin.
 Struck and plucked timbres represent the wave's discrete nature, whereas bowed and evolving timbres represent the wave's continuous nature.
+To create the work, the composer wrote a custom program using the C-programming language that generated MIDI events which could be interpreted by eled, an early MIDI event-list editor by Decker and Kendall (1985).
+The MIDI output was the realized via FM synthesis (Chowning 1973) on a rack-mounted set of eight Yamaha DX-7s called a Yamaha TX816 synthesizer.

 | D U R A T I O N: | 5:27 |